vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

 I started the discussion: `Use the limited C API for some of our stdlib C extensions
 <https://discuss.python.org/t/use-the-limited-c-api-for-some-of-our-stdlib-c-extensions/32465>`_.

-At September 4th, `I declared
+On September 4th, `I declared
 <https://discuss.python.org/t/c-api-my-plan-to-clarify-private-vs-public-functions-in-python-3-13/30131/8>`_:

     I declare that the Python 3.13 season of “removing as many private C API as